overlay-market/OIPs/notes/note-1.md

 ## Stability with Fixed Pricing

-Our biggest outstanding problem with Overlay is ensuring the currency supply remains stable over time.
+Our biggest outstanding problem with Overlay is ensuring the supply of the settlement currency (OVL) remains relatively stable over time.
 Ideally, traders should make money from stabilizing the system.
 If we can arrange this, we have the appropriate incentivizes to be confident this will work over longer periods of time.

 We must also keep in mind that different traders will have different preferences.
-Some will look to make yield on their ETH, while others will look to make yield on their OVL (for the example of an OVL-ETH feed).
+For the example of an OVL-ETH feed, some will look to make yield on their ETH, while others will look to make yield on their OVL.

 For each feed, there should be at least two sets of traders with different preferences that can construct a portfolio of positions on Overlay in addition to tokens held from spot exchange swaps such that the trader in question will make yield on their chosen currency of preference by progressively stabilizing the system toward an equilibrium point.